Here are nine reasons, events, or circumstances when you should think about changing car insurance companies.

 A related situation that might push you in the same direction, according to Huffman, is that if the company that’s backing your policy right now becomes “less than responsive.”
 In such a case, he says, “you should find [one] that better serves your needs.”

-And then there are other, similar cases that might prompt you to reconsider who is providing you with car insurance, like if your carrier’s claims or customer insurance representatives fail to treat you with respect, or if they treat the people who are working on your car (after it’s, say, damaged in an accident) rudely.
-Get car insurance quotes from multiple companies who can deliver better claims experiences.
+There are other, similar cases that might prompt you to reconsider who is providing you with car insurance.
+One is if your carrier’s claims or customer insurance representatives fail to treat you with respect.
+Another is if they treat the people who are working on your car (after it’s, say, damaged in an accident) rudely.
+Some companies will be better than other in this respect.
+That's a good reason to compare car insurance rates from multiple companies who can deliver better claims experiences.

-Especially relevant here: if your insurer balks at claim requests or if it delays or drags its feet when it comes time to cover the bills for the resulting repairs, you may want to see if another company will be a bit more understanding and supportive.
+Sometimes insurers balk at claim requests.
+And sometimes they delay or drag their feet when it comes time to cover the bills for the resulting repairs.
+If this describes your insurance company you may want to find a more understanding and supportive carrier.

 For example, some insurance providers may tell you to track down a second or even third estimate if your initial one is costlier than expected.
 On the other end of the spectrum, though, there are carriers that are far more willing to accept higher-than-anticipated estimates and agree to cover them.